kaaproject/kaa-rfcs/0013/README.md

         },
         {
             "name":"endpointId",
-            "type":[
-                "string",
-                "null"
-            ],
+            "type":"string",
-            "doc":"Identifier of the endpoint that originated the data samples.
-Null for endpoint-unaware extensions."
+            "doc":"Identifier of the endpoint that originated the data samples" },
-        },
         {
             "name":"contentType",